 2.1.
-Unless otherwise specified within this IT Security Policy, the following security requirements shall be adhered to when creating passwords:
+Unless otherwise specified within this IT Security Policy, NIST 800-63b standards will be followed when managing passwords.
+As such, the following security requirements shall be adhered to when creating passwords:

 2.1.3.
 Passwords history shall be kept for the previous six (6) passwords and passwords shall be unique across the password history.

 2.1.4.
 NIST 800-63b does not required periodic password resets.
 However, where NIST 800-63b cannot be applied maximum password age should be ninety (90) days.

 2.1.5.
 Shall not be the same as or include the user id.

 2.1.6.
 Passwords shall not be visible by default when entered, but in alignment with NIST 800-63b can be visible when typing where possible and password “Paste-In” should be allowed.